MEMBERSHIP

 - Life Insurance

-Insurance fraud is a deliberate deception perpetrated against or by an insurance company or agent for the purpose of financial gain.
+Insurance fraud is a deliberate deception perpetrated against or by an insurance company or agent for financial gain.
 Fraud may be committed at different points by applicants, policyholders, third-party claimants, or professionals who provide services to claimants.
 Insurance agents and company employees may also commit insurance fraud.
-Common frauds include “padding,” or inflating claims; misrepresenting facts on an insurance application; submitting claims for injuries or damage that never occurred; and staging accidents.
+Common frauds include "padding" (inflating claims), misrepresenting facts on an insurance application, submitting claims for injuries or damage that never occurred, and staging accidents.

 People who commit insurance fraud include:

 Some insurance lines are more vulnerable to fraud than others.
-Healthcare, workers’ compensation, and auto insurance are generally considered to be the sectors most affected.
+Healthcare, workers' compensation, and auto are generally considered the most affected insurance sectors.

 Auto insurers lose at least $29 billion a year, according to a 2017 study by Verisk, to premium leakage, the "omitted or misstated underwriting information that leads to inaccurate rates."
-A number of information failures and fraudulent practices drive costs up, such as unrecognized drivers ($10.3 billion); underestimated mileage ($5.4 billion); violations/accidents ($3.4 billion); and, false garaging to lower premiums ($2.9 billion).
-While not always a result of malicious or even conscious actions, premium leakage creates problems for consumers, too—as much as 14 percent of all personal auto premiums can be attributed to the cost of covering premium leakage.
+Several types of information failures and fraudulent practices drive costs up, such as unrecognized drivers ($10.3 billion), underestimated mileage ($5.4 billion), violations/accidents ($3.4 billion), and false garaging to lower premiums ($2.9 billion).
+While not always a result of malicious or conscious actions, premium leakage creates problems for consumers, too—as much as 14 percent of all personal auto premiums can be attributed to the cost of covering premium leakage.

 No-fault auto insurance is a system that lets policyholders recover financial losses from their own insurance company, regardless of who was at fault in a motor vehicle accident.
-However, in many no-fault states, unscrupulous medical providers, attorneys, and others pad costs associated with legitimate claims – for example, by billing an insurer for a medical procedure that was not performed.
+However, in many no-fault states, unscrupulous medical providers, attorneys, and others pad costs associated with legitimate claims – for example, by billing an insurer for a medical procedure never performed.

 Another common auto fraud involves vehicles damaged by storm flooding that later appear in used car lots and auction sales.
-In some states, vehicles that have been flooded bear the words “salvage only” on their titles, usually after damage to the vehicle has reached about 75 percent of its value.
-Unscrupulous sellers may switch or clone manufacturers’ serial number plates and put them on a flooded vehicle that has been repaired.
-They may also resell a car that has a salvage title in a state that has more lax title standards.
-This practice is called “title washing.”
+Some states require "salvage only" on the titles of flooded vehicles, usually if the damage amounts to 75 percent of the car's value.
+Unscrupulous sellers may switch or clone the manufacturers' serial number plates and put them on a flooded but repaired vehicle.
+Or, they may resell a car with a salvage-only title in a state with more lax title standards.
+This practice is called "title washing."

 Standardized state rules for titling vehicles are necessary to combat salvage fraud.
-In recent years, some states in hurricane-prone parts of the United States have adopted rules requiring the words “flood vehicle” to be included on the titles of vehicles that have been water damaged and rebuilt.
-Before such a vehicle can be sold, the buyer must be notified in writing of the vehicle’s past flood damage.
-However, if one state in the region does not have such strict laws it can become a dumping ground for undeclared flooded vehicles.
+In recent years, some states in hurricane-prone parts of the United States have adopted rules requiring the words "flood vehicle" on the titles of vehicles that have been water damaged and rebuilt.
+Before such a vehicle can be sold, the buyer must be notified in writing of the vehicle's past flood damage.
+However, if a state in the region does not have such strict laws, it can become a dumping ground for undeclared flooded vehicles.

-After the hurricanes of 2005, the National Insurance Crime Bureau (NICB) created a database in which vehicle identification numbers (VINs) and boat hull identification numbers (HINs) from flooded vehicles and boats are stored and made available to law enforcers, state fraud bureaus, insurers and state departments of motor vehicles.
-The database (VINcheck) is online and can be accessed by the general public.
+After the hurricane season of 2005, the National Insurance Crime Bureau (NICB) created a database that stores vehicle identification numbers (VINs) and boat hull identification numbers (HINs) from flooded vehicles and boats.
+This information is available to law enforcers, state fraud bureaus, insurers, and state motor vehicle departments.
+The general public can access VINCheck®, an online lookup service, to determine if a vehicle may have been reported as a "salvage."

 Another attempt to solve the problem of title washing is the National Motor Vehicle Title Information System (NMVTIS), a database that requires junk and salvage yard operators and insurance companies to file monthly reports on vehicles declared total losses.
 The program operates under the auspices of the U.S. Department of Justice and is administered by the American Association of Motor Vehicle Administrators.
-By 2019, 99 percent of the U.S. vehicle population was represented in the system (based on 2019 Federal Highway Administration data), and 49 states were reporting data to the system.
+By 2019, this system included information on 99 percent of the U.S. vehicle population (based on 2019 Federal Highway Administration data), and 49 states were reporting data to the system.

-Industry observers say that counterfeit airbags are being produced for nearly every make of vehicle.
+Another form of salvage fraud can involve counterfeit parts, such as airbags.
+Industry observers say counterfeit airbags are produced for nearly every vehicle model.
 Unscrupulous auto body repair shops use these less expensive airbags and obtain reimbursement from insurance companies for legitimate airbags.

 Although healthcare insurance is generally outside the purview of property/casualty insurance, healthcare fraud affects all types of property/casualty insurance coverage that include a medical care component, such as medical payments for auto accident victims or workers injured in the workplace.

-According to the FBI's Financial Crimes Report, the most prevalent types of healthcare fraud are:
+According to the FBI, common types of healthcare fraud include:

-Health identity theft is when criminals steal victims’ names, health insurance numbers and other personal data and then defraud insurers by making false claims.
+Medical identity theft, also on the FBI’s list, happens when criminals steal victims’ names, health insurance numbers, and other personal data, or when someone permits another person to use their identity and insurance to get treatment.
+Ultimately, these activities defraud insurers by making false claims.
 To combat the problem, some medical facilities have limited employee access to data and require photo IDs for people seeking treatment.

-The Affordable Care Act of 2010 included fraud-fighting efforts, such as allowing the U.S. Department of Health and Human Services (HHS) to exclude providers who lie on their applications from enrolling in Medicare and Medicaid and the Improper Payments Elimination and Recovery Act, which requires agencies to conduct recovery audits for programs every three years and develop corrective action plans for preventing future fraud and waste.
+The Affordable Care Act of 2010 included fraud-fighting efforts, such as allowing the U.S. Department of Health and Human Services (HHS) to exclude providers who lie on their applications from enrolling in Medicare and Medicaid.
+In the same year, federal lawmakers enacted The Improper Payments Elimination and Recovery Act, which requires agencies to conduct recovery audits for programs every three years and develop corrective action plans for preventing future fraud and waste.

 Additionally, in 2012, HHS and the Department of Justice formed the National Fraud Prevention Partnership to combat health care fraud.
-The group also consists of private and public groups such as health care companies and their organizations, the National Association of Insurance Commissioners, the National Insurance Crime Bureau and the National Health Care Anti-Fraud Association.
-The groups will share information on claims from Medicare, Medicaid. and private insurance to be administered by a third-party vendor.
+The group also consists of private and public groups such as health care companies, organizations, and agencies, such as the National Association of Insurance Commissioners, the National Insurance Crime Bureau, and the National Health Care Anti-Fraud Association.
+This coalition shares information on Medicare, Medicaid, and private insurance claims.

 Employers who misrepresent their payroll or the type of work carried out by their workers to pay lower premiums are committing workers’ compensation fraud.
 Some employers also apply for coverage under different names to foil attempts to recover monies owed on previous policies or to avoid detection of their poor claim record.

-When disasters strike some individuals or groups see an opportunity to file claims that are either exaggerated or completely false.
-Some even intentionally damage property after a disaster to receive a higher payout.
+When disasters strike, some individuals or groups see an opportunity to file claims that are either exaggerated or false.
+Some claimants may even intentionally damage property after a disaster to receive a higher payout.
 Another example of opportunistic fraud following natural catastrophes is contractor fraud.
 A handful of states have attempted to protect homeowners from contractor fraud by enacting laws that provide for notices and contract termination rights and prohibiting rebating or other compensation to induce homeowners to sign contracts.

 The legal options of an insurance company that suspects fraud are limited.
-An insurer can inform law enforcement agencies of suspicious claims, withhold payment, and collect evidence for use in a court.
-The success of the battle against insurance fraud therefore depends on two elements:
+An insurer can inform law enforcement agencies of suspicious claims, withhold payment, and collect evidence for use in court.
+The success of the battle against insurance fraud, therefore, depends on two elements:

-Insurers may file civil lawsuits under the federal Racketeer Influenced and Corrupt Organizations Act (RICO), which requires that insurers provide a preponderance of evidence, rather than the stricter rules of evidence required in criminal actions.
-It also allows for triple damages.
-From the late 1990s on, some of the largest insurers in the country—especially auto insurers—have been filing and winning lawsuits concerning insurance fraud against individuals and organized rings.
+However, a federal law, Racketeer Influenced and Corrupt Organizations Act (RICO) enables insurers to file civil lawsuits, which have evidence requirements that are less strict than criminal proceedings.
+This law also allows for triple damages.
+Since the late 1990s, some of the largest insurers in the country—especially auto insurers—have been filing and winning lawsuits concerning insurance fraud against individuals and organized rings.

 Most insurers have established special investigation units (SIUs) to help identify and investigate suspicious claims.
-These units range from small teams, whose primary role is to train claim representatives to deal with the more routine kinds of fraud cases, to teams of trained investigators, including former law enforcement officers, attorneys, accountants and claim experts.
+These units include small teams that primarily train claim representatives to deal with routine fraud activity and teams of trained investigators, including former law enforcement officers, attorneys, accountants, and claim experts.

-More complex cases involving large-scale criminal operations or individuals that repeatedly stage accidents may be turned over to the NICB, which has special expertise in preparing fraud cases for trial and serves as a liaison between the insurance industry and law enforcement agencies.
+More complex cases, such as large-scale criminal operations or individuals that repeatedly stage accidents, may be turned over to the NICB, which specializes in preparing fraud cases for trial and serves as a liaison between the insurance industry and law enforcement agencies.

 A joint initiative of the American Property Casualty Insurance Association (APCIA), the FBI, the NICB, and the International Association of Special Investigating Units, this academy is designed to fight insurance claims fraud by educating and training fraud investigators.
 This venture also offers online classes under the leadership of the NICB.

-Programs that scan insurance claims have been improved by the consolidation of insurance industry claims databases, such as ISO's ClaimSearch, the world’s largest comprehensive database of claims information.
-Systems that identify anomalies in a database can be used to develop algorithms that enable an insurer to automatically stop claim payments.
+Insurance claim scanning programs have been improved by consolidating industry claims databases, such as ISO's ClaimSearch ®, the world's largest comprehensive database of claims information.
+Systems that identify anomalies in a database can develop algorithms that automatically enable insurers to stop claim payments.

 About 40 percent of insurers polled said their technology budgets for 2019 will be larger, with predictive modeling and link or social network analysis the two most likely types of programs considered for investment.
-About 90 percent of respondents said they use technology primarily to detect claims fraud, a significant increase from 2016 and about half said they use it to combat underwriting fraud, up from 27 percent in 2016.
-The greatest challenges for insurers are limited IT resources, which affects about three-quarters of insurers, about the same as in 2016.
-This is followed by problems in data integration, with 76 percent reporting the problem, up from 64 percent in 2016.
+About 90 percent of respondents said they use technology primarily to detect claims fraud, a significant increase from 2016, and about half said they use it to combat underwriting fraud, up from 27 percent in 2016.
+The top challenge for insurers is limited IT resources, which affects about three-quarters of insurers, about the same as in 2016.
+This hurdle is followed by problems in data integration, with 76 percent reporting the issue, up from 64 percent in 2016.

-Insurance fraud received little attention until the 1980s, when the rising cost of insurance and organized crime rings' growing involvement in fraud spurred efforts to pass stronger antifraud laws.
+Insurance fraud received little attention until the 1980s, when the rising cost of insurance and organized crime rings' growing involvement in fraud spurred efforts to pass stronger anti-fraud laws.
+The industry and other stakeholders have encouraged all states to enact these laws to some degree, particularly because it can be easier to prosecute insurance fraud cases in states with penal codes that:

-All states have been prompted to enact these laws to some degree, particularly after the realization that it is easier to prosecute cases of insurance fraud in states where it is identified as a specific crime in the penal code, and where insurance fraud is defined, along with its penalties.
-By 2016, every state and the District of Columbia had enacted laws that classify fraud as a crime at least for some lines of insurance and have instituted immunity for reporting insurance fraud.
+By 2016, every state and the District of Columbia had enacted laws that classify fraud as a crime, at least for some lines of insurance, and have instituted immunity for reporting insurance fraud.
 Most states and the District of Columbia have set up fraud bureaus or units (though some have limited powers, and some states have more than one bureau to address fraud in different lines of insurance).
 Almost two dozen states and the District of Columbia require insurers to create and implement programs to reduce insurance fraud.

-To successfully bring a fraud case to trial, insurers must be able to provide information to prosecutors on individuals suspected of fraud.
+Insurers, to successfully bring a fraud case to trial, must be able to provide information to prosecutors on individuals suspected of fraud.
 Immunity laws, which allow insurance companies to report information without fear of criminal or civil prosecution, now exist in all states.
-However, not all laws cover insurance fraud specifically, nor do all regulations allow information to be reported to law enforcement agencies or to state departments of insurance.
-Many are limited in other ways, like only providing protection against libel suits or violation of unfair claims practices acts in auto insurance fraud.
-Some experts believe that immunity laws should be extended to include good faith exchanges of certain kinds of claim-related information among insurance companies.
+However, some of these laws do not cover insurance fraud specifically, and some do not allow reporting of all types of relevant information to law enforcement agencies or state insurance departments.
+Many of these laws are limited in other ways, such as restricting protection to only against libel suits or violating unfair claims practices acts in auto insurance fraud.
+Some experts believe immunity laws should be expanded to include good faith exchanges of certain claims-related information among insurance companies.
 See chart below, Key State Laws Against Insurance Fraud.

 The Violent Crime Control and Law Enforcement Act (1994) makes insurance fraud a federal crime when it affects interstate commerce.
 Insurance company employees, including agents, can be punished similarly for embezzling or misappropriating any company funds if their actions adversely affect the solvency of any insurance company.